agzeri/assignment--mysql-sub-queries/README.md

 # MySQL Sub Queries

+## The Assignment

+Help your manager to extract data and format it using subqueries and MySQL functions.
+The exercises are below.

 ## Deliverables

 + a github repository named `assignment--mysql-sub-queries` with a `.sql` file containing all the queries.